 The String Butler fixes this issue and it installs in minutes with no permanent modifications in most cases

 The tuning issue described is caused by kinks and friction in the strings when they pass through little slots in the plastic part at the head of the guitar.
-The String Butler addresses the issue by routing the strings straight through the slots and then around little low-friction rollers.
+The String Butler addresses the issue by routing the strings straight through the slots and then around low-friction rollers.

 The gift givers guide to selecting the right String Butler:

-The following questionnaire will help you to determine if you are able to surprise the guitarist in your life with the most unique and useful guitar accessory available this holiday season.
+If the model guide is confusing, and you could use more help, the following questionnaire will help you to determine if you are able to surprise the guitarist in your life with the most unique and useful guitar accessory available this holiday season.
 To answer these questions you will need to pretend like you are interested in their guitar briefly so you can get a good look at it.

 Question 1: Does the head of the guitar say Les Paul on it?